ARCHIVED-mean-stack/session-5/README.md

 ```html
 <body data-ng-app="galleryApp">
 ```
-Note that is no longer works.
+Note that the app no longer works.
 We need to register the controller with the app:

 ```js
 var app = angular.module('galleryApp', []);